cleberMargarida/EFCore-to-BigQuery/README.md

 ---
 All BigQuery functions is under BqFunc.
 <br>
-*note*: BigQuery.EntityFramework.Core is a Entity Provider but is not IQueryable.
+ note: BigQuery.EntityFramework.Core is a Linq Provider but is not IQueryable.
 It's constraint is old good method chain.
 #### The rule follows:
 ```
 From((+TableDecorate)+Flatten) -> Join -> Where -| -> OrderBy(ThenBy) -> Select ->                     | -> Limit -> IgnoreCase